patelvatsal30/interview-questions/microservices/microservices-introduction.md

 10. **Continuous Integration and Continuous Deployment (CI/CD)**: CI/CD pipelines are often used to automate the building, testing, and deployment of microservices, ensuring that changes are delivered quickly and reliably.

 Overall, microservices offer benefits like improved scalability, flexibility, and resilience, but they also come with challenges such as increased complexity and the need for robust management and monitoring practices.

+### What are the main components of Microservices Architecture?
+Microservices architecture comprises several components that work together to create a modular, scalable, and independently deployable system.

+The main components of microservices include:

+**Microservices**: These are the individual, self-contained services that encapsulate specific business capabilities.
+Each microservice focuses on a distinct function or feature.

+**API Gateway**: The API Gateway is a central entry point for external clients to interact with the microservices.
+It manages requests, handles authentication, and routes requests to the appropriate microservices.
+Service Registry and Discovery: This component keeps track of the locations and network addresses of all microservices in the system.
+Service discovery ensures that services can locate and communicate with each other dynamically.

+**Load Balancer**: Load balancers distribute incoming network traffic across multiple instances of microservices.
+This ensures that the workload is evenly distributed, optimizing resource utilization and preventing any single service from becoming a bottleneck.

+**Containerization**: Containers, such as Docker, encapsulate microservices and their dependencies.
+Orchestration tools, like Kubernetes, manage the deployment, scaling, and operation of containers, ensuring efficient resource utilization.

+**Event Bus/Message Broker**: An event bus or message broker facilitates communication and coordination between microservices.
+It allows services to publish and subscribe to events, enabling asynchronous communication and decoupling.

+**Centralized Logging and Monitoring**: Centralized logging and monitoring tools help track the performance and health of microservices.
+They provide insights into system behavior, detect issues, and aid in troubleshooting.

+**Database per Microservice**: Each microservice typically has its own database, ensuring data autonomy.
+This allows services to independently manage and scale their data storage according to their specific requirements.
+Caching: Caching mechanisms can be implemented to improve performance by storing frequently accessed data closer to the microservices.
+This reduces the need to repeatedly fetch the same data from databases.

+**Fault Tolerance and Resilience Components**: Implementing components for fault tolerance, such as circuit breakers and retry mechanisms, ensures that the system can gracefully handle failures in microservices and recover without impacting overall functionality.